berserk-K/red-moves-on-lichess.org/README.md

 how to install:

-Add the chrome extension "stylus"
+1. Add the chrome extension "stylus"
-Go to Lichess
+2. Go to Lichess
-Open Stylus
+3. Open Stylus
-Click "new style for Lichess.org"
+4. Click "new style for Lichess.org"
-Copy the code
+5. Copy the code
-Paste it in stylus
+6. Paste it in stylus
-enjoy:)
+7.enjoy:)

 For any problems contact me at Lichess (Krukulu)